 Strategic planning

 Strategic planning is crucial for long-term success, helping align the organization’s broader objectives with daily operations.
-Here are strategic planning skills vital for managers:
+Here are a few of the strategic planning skills vital for managers:

 - Goal setting